-The love we’ve shown to different culinary areas of Fort Worth in this blog is now focused on Fort Worth’s Eastside.
-The multicultural east part of the Fort is rich in history: a combination of tree-lined streets, vibrant neighborhood associations, and a thriving urban community.
+East Fort Worth is a multicultural area of Fort Worth rich in history: a combination of tree-lined streets, vibrant neighborhood associations, and a thriving urban community.
 There are more mom ‘n’ pop barbecue and soul food restaurants per capita here than in any other part of the city.
-Here are a few reasons why the Eastside may truly be the soul of Fort Worth.
+Here are a few reasons why East Fort Worth may truly be the soul of Fort Worth.

 Griff’s Hamburgers - We don’t use the term “legendary” often, but Griff’s has been an institution at the Lancaster location longer than some of us can remember.
 The southern regional chain (with locations in Haltom City, River Oaks, and in Dallas, Louisiana and New Mexico) serves up single, double, and triple cheeseburgers, a cheesy chicken BLT, and a fish sandwich, to name a few of the menu items.
 The steak finger basket is essentially portable pieces of chicken-fried steak, served with gravy, fries and Texas toast.

 Hoberts Soul Food Canteen – The blink-and-you'll-drive-by-it restaurants has all the soul food classics, including turnip greens, smothered steak, black-eyed peas, baked chicken and chittlings.
 “Granny Cille” has some beautiful grand kids (see the Facebook pictures if you don’t believe us) and makes some beautiful food.